top of page

 Guides to Defending Yourself in Immigration Court

-Have you or someone you know been detained by immigration officials?
-Have you or someone you know been given a notice to appear in immigration court?
+Have you or someone you know been given a Notice to Appear in Immigration Court?

 It is very important to get a lawyer to help you with your case.
-However, there are many people who cannot afford a lawyer or cannot find a lawyer who will help them at no cost.
-If you find yourself in this situation, these guides, developed by a team of experienced lawyers from MIRC, provide information to help you defend yourself in Immigration Court.
+However, there are many people who cannot afford a lawyer and cannot find a lawyer who will help them at no cost.
+If you find yourself in this situation, these guides, developed by a team of experienced lawyers from the Michigan Immigrant Rights Center (MIRC), provide information to help you defend yourself in Immigration Court.

 A. Immigration Bonds